TBD54566975/developer.tbd.website/blog/2023-05-15-dids-in-the-real-world.md

 <!--truncate-->

-The concept of [Decentralized Identifiers](https://developer.tbd.website/docs/web5/learn/decentralized-identifiers) (DIDs) was first proposed in 2015 by Drummond Reed and then became an official W3C standard in July of 2022.

-Adoption has grown quite a bit in the last few years.
-Here are a few ways they are being used today.

 ## Employment Verification

 LinkedIn recently announced a new free [verified badge feature](https://www.theverge.com/2023/4/12/23679998/linkedin-verification-badge-system-clear-microsoft-entra) that will be used to prove the validity of your employment, education, and other achievements.
 “The system is backed by **decentralized identity and a trust model that involves an issuer, a holder, and a verifier**.
 Organizations can issue cryptographically signed digital IDs, which employees can then use to prove they work at a company…”